voxpupuli/puppet-ghost/README.md

 $mail_options = {}, # Hash for mail options
 ```

-Note that at least on my Ubuntu test systems, the `supervisor`
-module's execution of `supervisorctl update` fails; this can be fixed
-by manually running that command, letting it do its thing, and then
-re-provisioning.

 You will likely want to proxy the Ghost instance using, say,
 `nginx`.
 The setup of `nginx` is outside the scope of this module.